Don't Let Work Time Sabotage Your Waistline

 Buy some fresh fruit and keep it in a basket near your desk.
 Store healthy shakes, low-fat frozen meals, and fat-free milk in a break room refrigerator or freezer.
 In the cupboards, put boxes of high fiber cereal, protein bars and salt-free dry roasted nuts or pretzels.

 While you're at it, ask the people in your human resources department if they support a healthy workplace.
 If they do, see if they'll adopt a policy that at least 20% of the items for sale in any vending machine are lower in sugars, sodium and fats.
 Better yet, ask if they'll install machines that sell fruit or sandwiches that are good for you.

 Use your vacation.
 People who take vacations are less likely to get sick.
 Take some time off to relax, unwind and lower your stress levels.
 Something as quick as a long weekend can refresh you enough so you'll go back to work with renewed enthusiasm.

 If you want to get your entire office involved, cut out this article and post it on a bulletin board for your co-workers to see.
-Make copies and put it in their inboxes.
-Send it out as an email.
+Share it on social media.
 The more people that participate, the easier it'll be for you to get (and stay) on the fitness track.